Lab Summer 2022

 Francisco Barros, PhD, Postdoctoral fellow, University of Washington

-Netta Golenberg, PhD, Genomic Scientist, University of Pennsylvania
+Netta Golenberg, PhD, Clinical Genomic Scientist, Childrens Hospital of Philadelphia

 Laurel Hind, PhD, Assistant Professor, University of Colorado Boulder